hb020/sds1004x_bode/README.md

 ## Supported AWG Models

-As of August 2024 the program supports the following models:
+As of September 2024 the program supports the following models:

 * **Uni-Trend UTG1000x (like the UTG1022X)** This is a 2 channel 40MHz AWG.
 It connects to the PC via USB, and talks a dialect of the SCPI 1992.0 standard.
 There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs. ```port``` must be a Visa compatible connection string.
 See below.

-* **Rigol DG800/DG900 series (like the DG811..DG992)**.
-When "liberated", that is a 2 channel 100MHz AWG with USB and (with the suitable adapter) ethernet interface, and talks a dialect of the SCPI 1992.0 standard.
+* **Rigol DG800/DG900/DG1000Z series (like the DG811..DG992 and DG1062Z)**.
+When "liberated", those are  2 channel up to 100MHz AWGs with USB and ethernet interface [^1], that talks a dialect of the SCPI 1992.0 standard.
 There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs. ```port``` must be a Visa compatible connection string, be it USB or ethernet.
 See below.

+    [^1]: On the DG800/DG900, the ethernet interface requires a suitable adapter.
+It is however strongly recommended to use this interface.

 * **BK Precision BK4075** One channel 25MHz AWG. ```port``` must be a serial port.
 You must also provide ```baud_rate``` if you use another speed than 19200.
 See below.
 You might also be able to get this AWG working via the visa driver.